A collection of all the tall tales I've ever been told by UK Immigration.

 3. Frequent and/or full-time travelers are "abusing the system" by "traveling too much" because "it's not allowed".
 But nobody knows exactly what system or exactly why, how, or when it’s being violated or in what way.

 2. Travelers on tourist visas have to “go home every once in a while”.
 But nobody knows when, how frequently, where you're supposed to go, or what kind of proof is required, for what length or for what kind of verifiable proof of stay for said home is required.

 And, lastly, coming in at numero uno, my all-time favorite...

 1. "Americans are simply not welcome in the UK”.

 So many things the immigration officers have told me have ranged from true to false to completely ridiculous so these, I’m sure, all fall somewhere on that rainbow.
 Most are just weird grey-area type rules.
-I think that #4 and #5 can be true, #9 is clearly wrong (the UK and the Republic of Ireland are not Schengen), and #6 might be somewhat true.
+I think that #4 and #5 can be true, #9 is clearly wrong (the UK and the Republic of Ireland are not Schengen), and #6 may be somewhat true.

 I’d love to credit all the folks I’ve quoted here, but don't ya know, I just never got any of their names during any of our long heart to heart chats!
 Instead I’ve just been calling them, um, other names.
 And I bet you can guess some of those pretty easily.